AVAnnotate Frequently Asked Questions

 OAuth enables applications to interact with a user’s GitHub account, such as accessing repositories or user data, after the user grants permission.
 To create and edit an AVAnnotate project, the application must have permission to access the GitHub account where the repository will be created.

-I received an email from GitHub that says “Run failed: Deploy main branch to GitHub Pages.”
+I received an email from GitHub stating “Run failed: Deploy main branch to GitHub Pages.”
 What should I do?

 Nothing.
 This email is automatically generated by GitHub when an event is interrupted, but many activities are interrupted during the generation of an AVAnnotate project.
 If your project still works, please ignore these emails.